hbi99/Canvas-nob/README.md

 ==========

 Nob like the ones in Ableton Live.
 The script and the nobs UI can be customized endlessly.
-This version is only the essence - allowing you to build and customize it your self.
+This version is only the essence - allowing you to build and customize it yourself.

 Here is a demo;
 [http://hbi99.github.com/Canvas-nob/](http://hbi99.github.com/Canvas-nob/)